-On May 6-June 10th I will participate in The Dark Side, a group exhibition at the Bloomfield Birmingham Art Center.
+In the meantime, Roo will be on display May 6-June 10th in The Dark Side, a group exhibition at the Bloomfield Birmingham Art Center from May 6th-June 10th.
 And on May 10th I will host a bus load of folks from UBS Financial Services for a studio visit.

 In April I am pleased to jury Blooms, Bugs, and Beasts (May exhibition opening) at the Detroit’s Scarab Club.
 And next November 2016, I will be in Potomac, Maryland with the Potomac Fiber Arts Guild presenting a lecture on my Creative Process to the whole group, a mini afternoon basketry workshop, followed by a 3-day extensive workshop on coiled basketry.
 I am most grateful for the abundant gifts the universe has provided.
 This has been a fertile year for me artistically.

 At the top of my list is my solo exhibition, Journeying, at N’Namdi Center for Contemporary Art in Detroit.
 It opened to the public June 12-August 22nd.
 The opening reception on June 12th was amazing.
 On June 27th I presented a talk in the Rose Gallery.

 Many thanks to Lee DeVito from the Detroit Metro Times for writing a terrific article about my work and N’Namdi show in June 10th issue.